 Energising Development (EnDev) delivers permanent access to modern energy technologies and services.
 The programme focuses on households, social institutes, and small to medium-sized enterprises in developing countries.
 EnDev’s projects take place in 20 countries in Africa, Asia, and Latin America.

 Around 4 billion people do not have access to electricity or modern cooking technologies.
 This has a serious impact on the quality of life, income opportunities, the environment, health, and education.
 EnDev’s involvement focuses on access to modern, renewable energy.
 This helps strengthening socio-economic development and combatting climate change.

 What does EnDev do?

-Part of the EnDev programme is the training and coaching of manufacturers and retailers of for example energy-efficient cookers and small solar energy systems.
-The programme also supports the construction of electricity connections via minigrids and better network coverage.
-And EnDev stimulates the production of biogas for household purposes.
+EnDev supports market development for modern energy facilities, especially in rural areas.
+For example, renewable energy for cooking, lighting and charging mobile phones.
+Part of the programme involves the training and coaching of manufacturers and retailers.
+They learn about cleaner cooking solutions and small solar energy systems.
+The programme also supports the construction of electricity connections via mini-grids.
+EnDev also stimulates the production of biogas for household purposes.

-EnDev is a partnership between the Netherlands, Germany, Norway, Sweden, Switzerland and the United Kingdom.
-The programme is coordinated by the German Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency.
+The German Gesellschaft für Internationale Zusammenarbeit and the Netherlands Enterprise Agency coordinate the programme.
 The Netherlands Enterprise Agency does this on behalf of the Dutch Ministry of Foreign Affairs.